Sparse random hypergraphs: Non-backtracking spectra and community detection: Functionals on Galton-Watson hypertrees

 Now we are ready to finish the proof of Proposition \ref{prop:martingale_equation}. \begin{proof}[Proof of Proposition \ref{prop:martingale_equation}] Let $t \geq 0$ be fixed.
 We have

 Lemma \ref{lem:one_step_propagation} implies that for any $x_t \in \partial (T, \rho)_t$,

 where the last equation is from the eigenvector equation for $\phi$ and $\mu$.
-As a result, each term in the sum has expected value zero, therefore $(Z_t)_{t\geq 0}$ is a martingale.
+As a result, each term in the sum above has a zero expectation; therefore, $(Z_t)_{t\geq 0}$ is a martingale.
 The common expectation is $Z_0 = \phi_{\sigma(\rho)}$. \end{proof}

-Our next results concerns the correlation of two such martingales, which reduces to the study of their increments.
+Our next results concern the correlation of two such martingales, which reduces to the study of their increments.

 \begin{proposition} Let $(\mu, \phi)$ and $(\mu', \phi')$ be two (not necessarily distinct) eigenpairs of $Q$, and consider the martingales $(Z_t)_{t \geq 0}$ and $(Z'_t)_{t \geq 0}$ as in Proposition \ref{prop:martingale_equation}.
 Define the vector